Skip to content

 You will see familiar things when reading Discord Webpack modules:

 • The pattern n(/* some number */) represents a require, and is another module ID inside of the argument.
-You can pass that module ID to spacepack.inspect to read the required module source.
+You can pass that module ID to spacepack.inspect to read the required module source in DevTools.

 • Mentions of jsx and createElement imply construction of React components.